 Hilary Maricle’s passion for food began in childhood as she helped her parents run their own grocery store.
-Get to know Hilary, now a farmer and a mother of five, as she discusses why food prices fluctuate and how farmers like her are impacted by these changes.Play Video
+Get to know Hilary, now a farmer and a mother of five, as she discusses why food prices fluctuate and how farmers like her are impacted by these changes.Watch my story

 Reputably Sourced Food Facts